 Using alcohol and drugs like cocaine or meth is not safe for you or your baby.

 The best time to stop using alcohol and drugs is before you get pregnant.
 But sometimes pregnancy is unexpected.
 Since drugs and alcohol can harm your baby in the first weeks of pregnancy, the sooner you can stop, the better.

-supplements you take.
-He or she can help you decide what medicines are safe to
+Even some over-the-counter and prescription medicines aren't safe to take when you're pregnant.
+Tell your doctor about all the drugs and supplements you take.
+He or she can help you decide what medicines are safe to take during pregnancy.